Biden’s Cabinet half-empty after slow start in confirmations

-WASHINGTON (AP) — President Joe Biden’s Cabinet is taking shape at the slowest pace of any in modern history, with fewer than a dozen nominees for top posts confirmed more than a month into his tenure.
+WASHINGTON (AP) — President Joe Biden’s Cabinet is taking shape at the slowest pace of any in modern history, with just over a dozen nominees for top posts confirmed more than a month into his tenure.

-Among Biden’s 23 nominees with Cabinet rank, just 12 have been confirmed by the Senate, or about half.
+Among Biden’s 23 nominees with Cabinet rank, just 13 have been confirmed by the Senate, or a little over half.
 And among the 15 core nominees to lead federal agencies, 10 have been confirmed, or about two thirds.
 According to the Center for Presidential Transition, about a month into their first terms, the previous four presidents had 84% of their core Cabinet picks confirmed.

 The delay in confirmations means some departments are left without their top decision-makers as they attempt to put in place policies to address the overlapping crises brought on by the coronavirus pandemic.